Package Leaflet: Information for the Patient

-Kengrexal 50 mg powder for concentrate for solution for injection and for infusion
+Kengrexal 50mg powder for concentrate for solution for injection and infusion

 cangrelor

-Kengrexal is an antiplatelet medication that contains the active ingredient cangrelor.
+Kengrexal is an antiplatelet medicine that contains the active substance cangrelor.

-Platelets are very small blood cells that can clump together and help in blood clotting.
-Sometimes, clots can form inside a damaged blood vessel, such as an artery of the heart, and this can be very dangerous as the clot can interrupt blood flow (thrombotic event), producing a heart attack (myocardial infarction).
+Platelets are very small blood cells that can clump together and help the blood to clot.
+Sometimes, clots can form inside a damaged blood vessel, such as in a heart artery, and this can be very dangerous as the clot can block the blood flow (a thrombotic event), causing a heart attack (myocardial infarction).

-Kengrexal reduces platelet clumping and thus reduces the likelihood of a clot forming.
+Kengrexal reduces the clumping of platelets and thus reduces the likelihood of a clot forming.

 You have been prescribed Kengrexal because you have blocked blood vessels in your heart (coronary artery disease) and need an intervention (called percutaneous coronary intervention, PCI) to remove the blockage.
 During this procedure, you may have a stent implanted in the blood vessel to help keep it open.
 The use of Kengrexal reduces the risk of this procedure causing a clot that blocks the blood vessels again.